Event Marketing Part III Marketing to Your Audience

 This is the third in a multi-part series on using events as an avenue for marketing your brand, product, or industry.
 For part one in the series, start here.

 Event Marketer, it’s time to put on a new hat: Marketer of Events.
 You won’t be blamed if you say those sound indistinguishable.
 Allow us to explain.
-An an event marketer, you’re in charge of building a brand through events.
+An event marketer, you’re in charge of building a brand through events.
 But as a marketer of events, you have a more acute task: fill chairs.
 Specifically, fill chairs with the right people at the right price.
 Got it?
 Now, for some more actionable guidance.

 Communicating the Value Proposition